colingeniet/big-step-normalisation/README.md

-# λ-Calculus Normaliser
+# Big step normalisation

-This is an evaluator and a normalisation function for the simply typed λ-calculus with explicit substitutions, following [Big-Step Normalisation [Altenkirch, Chapman]] (http://www.cs.nott.ac.uk/~psztxa/publ/jtait07.pdf).
+This is an evaluator and a normalisation function for a simple type theory, following [Big-Step Normalisation [Altenkirch, Chapman]] (http://www.cs.nott.ac.uk/~psztxa/publ/jtait07.pdf).